IncredibleLego/GoPong/README.md

 ROADMAP:

+- When changing scale, the new scales must be rounded to the nearest 10 (done like optionscene.go row 55)

 - popup.go in utils to generate confirm pop-ups ("confirm this decision?")

 - Add max and min values for all options